Gaurabda: Traditional and modern methods of calculation

 Traditionally the astronomical calculations needed to make a Pancanga were done according to an astronomical text such as Surya Siddhanta.
 The methods described in Surya Siddhanta are similar to modern astronomical methods for ascertaining the positions of the planets.

 The main difference is that Surya Siddhanta has a simpler model.
 Such a model enables practical manual calculation.
 Observatory instruments could be built without high technology and were used regularly to check that manual calculations tallied with observable reality.
 When a difference appeared after some time, corrections were made to the astronomical constants in the formulas.
 With this system, fairly good results were obtainable even though the astronomical model was simple.
-Its accuracy cannot be compared to that obtained by modern methods, but for the creation of calendars and for the pseudoscientific purpose of astrology it sufficed.
+Its accuracy cannot be compared to that obtained by modern methods, but for the creation of calendars and for the scientific purpose of astrology it sufficed.

 Currently a computer program is used to provide formulas that give an accuracy of 1 minute of arc for the longitude of the sun and 2 minutes of arc for the longitude of the moon.
 When determining ending times of tithis, these errors can result in a maximum error of 5 minutes of time.
 The average error is about 3 minutes.
 Such an error will report an Ekadasi (the eleventh tithi) on the wrong date roughly once every 20 years.